newportg/Wopi/README.md

     If we just focus on Northern Europe, we can see how the WOPI server connects to the hub.

 * The Hub Web Application creates documents and stores them in the storage
-* The Hub Web Application would include a link to the document in the file store.
+* The Hub Web Application would include a link to the document in the file store on its web pages.
 * When the use wishes to open the file then the filename and path should be passed to the Office Online Server (OOS) via a IFrame.
 * The OOS calls the WOPI Host requesting the file.
 * The Wopi Host validates that it can process the document by viewing the OOS Discovery document.